celestiaorg/CIPs/cips/cip-19.md

 }
 ```

-The fields with validity rules that form NamespaceRangeID are:
+The fields with validity rules that form RangeNamespaceDataID are:

 [SampleID](#sampleid): it MUST follow formatting and validity rules.